This International Coffee Day, try these 5 steps to the perfect coffee date

 In fact, in our recent Coffee Day survey of 500 New Zealanders, 83% said that the perfect first date involves getting coffee together.2 In other words, for 4/5 Kiwis, flirting over flat whites is the perfect way to start something special.

-In honour of International Coffee Day on the 1st of October, we’ve taken them at their word and determined the five steps that will make your next coffee date the crema the crop.
+So, whether you're planning a first date, a second date, or even a double date, in honour of International Coffee Day on the 1st of October, we’ve taken them at their word and determined the five steps that will make your next coffee date the crema the crop.

 5 Steps to the perfect coffee date